nllz/IRTF-HRPC/draft-association.md

 ==========================================

 It is undeniable that communities, collaboration and joint action lie at the heart of the Internet.
 Even at at linguistical level, the words "networks” and “associations” are close synonyms.
 Both interconnected groups and assemblies of people depend on “links” and “relationships” {{Swire}}.
 Assemblies however have an inherently temporary nature, whereas associations do not.
-Taking these definition and the previous analysis into consideration, we argue that the Internet constitutes an an association.
+Taking these definition and the previous analysis into consideration, we argue that the Internet constitutes an association.
 What are the implications of this?
 Does it mean that every network is an assembly within the association and has absolute freedom to implement its own rules?
-Or does the importance of a functioning 'larger' association (the Internet) has prevails over the preferences of the smaller assemblies (individual AS'es)?
+Or does the importance of a functioning 'larger' association (the Internet) prevails over the preferences of the smaller assemblies (individual AS'es)?
 Or rather, is there a tipping point?
 For instance if an operator (an AS) wants to filter a specific IP-range.
-Today, they can do it *technically* (it is quite easy) and *legally* (their network, their rules, and, for this specific case, few people would complain). *But* if everyone started to do it, and to filter networks they don't like (or filtering TLDs they don't like in their DNS resolvers), then there would be a significant problem.
+Today, they can do it *technically* (it is quite easy) and *legally* (their network, their rules, and, if it is done for good reasons, few people would complain). *But* if everyone started to do it, and to filter networks they don't like (or filtering TLDs they don't like in their DNS resolvers), then there would be a significant problem.
 A minority of operators filtering a specific IP-range, the Internet would still work and would still be "the Internet".
 A majority of operators filtering a lot of networks they don't like and, at a point, this would no longer be the Internet.
 This is a case where quantitative changes bring qualitative changes: too much filtering and we would no longer have a global network.
 Despite that fact that each AS has the right to take decisions such as filtering, if everyone started to exercice this right fully, this would destroy the Internet.

 The demands that have been set for ASes is very limited and are based on routing principles: an AS must be used for exchanging external routing information with other ASes through BGP, should therefore use BGP and IP and have a routing policy {{RFC1930}}.
 So in order to be able to connect to the Internet as an AS, which means to engage in peering or transit relations, there are basic rules one needs to adhere to.
 But theses rules do not say anything on how the AS will or should treat traffic on its network.
 If we take the example of ASes, we could say they are private infrastructure (therefore souvereign with the ability to set their own policies), but jointly they form a type of public infrastructure, from the moment the receive an Autonomous Systems Number.
 But, even things that are private, need to live up to standards because they have public consequences.
 Especially because specific behaviour of ASes can lead to vicious or virtuous circles.

-The Internet is made of up interconnected ASes (one would argue that this doesn't include IXPs, but most modern IXPs will have an ASN for their route server (and possibly a separate ASN for their management infrastructure), which jointly form an association.
+The Internet is made of up interconnected ASes (one would argue that this doesn't include IXPs, but most modern IXPs will have an ASN for their route server, and possibly a separate ASN for their management infrastructure), which jointly form an association.
 This association should be protected.
 This means that rights and obligations that sterm from this organizational form, should also be protected and respected.

 Conclusions
 ===========

-The Internet has an impact on the ability for people to excercise their right to freedom of association and assembly.
+The Internet has an impact on the ability for people to exercise their right to freedom of association and assembly.
 The Internet, since its inception has enabled people to jointly communicate, collaborate and collaborate.
 The same could also be argued with relation to freedom of expression, some have argued that the text in article 19 of the {{UDHR}} reads like a description of the Internet:

     [the] freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers. {{UDHR}}